fabiomcosta/mvjs/README.md

 * Updates files using all of the new JavaScript features and even [Flow](https://flow.org/)
 * Same api and simplicity of the `mv` command
+* Shows easy to understand errors when unexpected things happen

 ## Install